Lieutenant Commander Jenni Matthews

 While the citizens of the colony were shipped elsewhere until the plant could be rebuilt, months passed before the Matthews children were reunited with their father who was hospitalized with radiation poisoning.
 The children were sent to live with their aunt and were later joined by their father.
 Leonard was off his feet for three years and trapped in his bed due to the extreme exposure to the radiation.
 Leonard never regained use of his legs and was confined to a motorized wheelchair for everyday life.

-After a year of service on the Chimera, Jenni transferred to the namesake of the Galaxy-class line.
+After a year of service on the Chimera, Jenni transferred to the Galaxy-class USS Polaris.
 There she spent two years, working her way up a competitive ladder to the Assistant Chief Engineer position.
-Her love for tinkering never subsided, but she did start respecting some protocols as one incident nearly claimed the lives of five crewmembers.
-The episode prompted harsh flashbacks of her father’s accident and it was enough to scare her somewhat straight.
-Thankfully, there were other circumstances connected to the accident (other than her tinkering) and responsibility for the event was never attributed to her.
-Nevertheless, she sought opportunities elsewhere within Starfleet… a chance to establish herself among a new crew as a department head, hoping to forever rid herself of the memory of this incident.
+Eventually, as she grew older, her age combined with her engineering prowess began to diffuse the issues with her crewmates and respect was earned.
+Nevertheless, she sought opportunities elsewhere within Starfleet… a chance to establish herself among a new crew as a department head, hoping to forever rid herself of these unfortunate issues.